 Burden of Disease

 Ophthalmia neonatorum is conjunctivitis occurring in infants during the first month of life.
-Gonococcal ophthalmia neonatorum occurs when gonococcal infection is transmitted to newborns during delivery by mothers infected with N. gonorrhoeae.9 The incidence of gonococcal conjunctivitis in infants is directly related to the incidence of gonorrhea among women of reproductive age.3 Adolescents and young adults have the highest rates of gonorrhea, with incidence peaking at age 19 years (736.2 cases per 100,000 women); among women ages 20 to 24 years, there were 595.5 cases per 100,000 women in 2016.1 Estimated incidence of gonorrhea in pregnant women in the U.S. primary care setting are not available.
-Although gonococcal infection rates have declined since national screening programs were implemented in the 1970s, reported gonorrhea cases have increased recently, from 109.8 cases to 145.8 cases per 100,000 population from 2014 to 2016, respectively.1 An estimated 6.2% of births in the United States occur among women receiving little to no prenatal care, although rates as high as 20% have been documented in certain populations based on location and race/ethnicity.11
+Gonococcal ophthalmia neonatorum occurs when gonococcal infection is transmitted to newborns during delivery by women infected with N gonorrhoeae.10 The rates of gonococcal conjunctivitis in infants are directly related to the rates of gonorrhea among women of reproductive age.3 In the United States, adolescents and young adult women have the highest rates of gonorrhea, with rates peaking at age 19 years (872.2 cases per 100,000 women); among women aged 20 to 24 years, there were 648.8 cases per 100,000 women in 2017.1 Estimated rates of gonorrhea among pregnant women in the US primary care setting are not available.
+Although gonococcal infection rates have declined since national screening programs were implemented in the 1970s, reported gonorrhea cases have increased recently, from 105.3 cases to 171.9 cases per 100,000 population from 2013 to 2017, respectively.1 An estimated 6.2% of births in the United States occur among women receiving little to no prenatal care, although rates as high as 20% have been documented in certain populations based on location and race/ethnicity.12

-Data based on infant age (<1 year) and specimen source (conjunctiva or eye) indicate there were an estimated 42 infections (≤0.2 cases) per 100,000 live births per year from 2010 to 2015.1, 2 However, limitations in reporting suggest this is an underestimate.13 Using a broader definition that includes cases with unknown, other, or missing specimen sources, the prevalence of gonococcal ophthalmia neonatorum could possibly have been as high as 1.1 to 1.6 cases per 100,000 live births during that time period.3
+Data based on infant age (younger than 1 year) and specimen source (conjunctiva or eye) indicate there were an estimated 42 infections (≤0.4 cases) per 100,000 live births per year from 2013 to 2017.1 However, limitations in reporting suggest this is an underestimate.14 Using a broader definition that includes cases with unknown, other, or missing specimen sources, the prevalence of gonococcal ophthalmia neonatorum during that period could possibly be higher.3

-Untreated gonococcal ophthalmia neonatorum can result in severe and lasting conditions, including corneal scarring, ocular perforation, and blindness.6 There are no contemporary estimates of blindness related to gonococcal ophthalmia neonatorum in the United States.
-Historical estimates from 19th-century Europe show that gonococcal ophthalmia neonatorum was a major cause of childhood blindness, resulting in corneal damage in 20% and blindness in 3% of infected infants.14, 15 An observational study from Nairobi, Kenya in the 1980s reported that 16% of a series of 64 infants with gonococcal ophthalmia neonatorum had corneal involvement.16
+Untreated gonococcal ophthalmia neonatorum can result in severe and lasting conditions, including corneal scarring, ocular perforation, and blindness.7 There are no contemporary estimates of blindness related to gonococcal ophthalmia neonatorum in the United States.
+Historical estimates from 19th-century Europe show that gonococcal ophthalmia neonatorum was a major cause of childhood blindness, resulting in corneal damage in 20% of infected infants and blindness in 3%.15, 16 An observational study from Nairobi, Kenya, in the 1980s reported that 16% of a series of 64 infants with gonococcal ophthalmia neonatorum had corneal involvement.17

 Scope of Review

-To reaffirm its 2011 recommendation on ocular prophylaxis for gonococcal ophthalmia neonatorum, the USPSTF commissioned a targeted evidence review.3 The aim of this review was to identify substantial new evidence that was sufficient to change the prior recommendation.4
+To reaffirm its 2011 recommendation on ocular prophylaxis for gonococcal ophthalmia neonatorum,5 the USPSTF commissioned a targeted evidence review.3, 4 The aim of this review was to identify substantial new evidence that was sufficient to change the prior recommendation.

 Benefits of Preventive Medication

 Previous USPSTF reviews found convincing evidence that topical ocular prophylaxis can prevent gonococcal ophthalmia neonatorum.
-The USPSTF found no new data that would change its previous conclusion that prophylactic ocular topical medication is effective in preventing gonococcal ophthalmia neonatorum and related ocular conditions.
+The USPSTF found no new data that would change its previous conclusion that topical ocular prophylaxis is effective in preventing gonococcal ophthalmia neonatorum and related ocular conditions.